 Changing your cardio up regularly can help to keep it interesting.
 It also helps challenge your body in different ways, so your body adapts and keep seeing progress.
 Additionally, if you try something you’ve never tried before you might just discover something you really love.

 Think outside the box with creating a fun cardio routine.
 Here are a few suggestions to make a fun cardio routine programme!

 This point is an extension of the first.
 It’s a simple concept, yet many people still subject themselves to forms of cardio that they don’t enjoy.
 If you’re not enjoying your cardio workouts, ask yourself why.
 You may have chosen a form of cardio that’s not quite right for you, or maybe you’re just spending too long doing it.

 Some people find extra motivation by listening to uplifting music.
 You don’t need to settle for the standard songs that are repeatedly played at your local gym.
 Instead, create your own workout playlist that inspires you.
-Pop your headphones on, and away you go!
+Your place, your tunes – so turn up the volume and get inspired.

 Aside from music, you could listen to your favourite podcast to help take your mind off the cardio workout at hand.
 Some people enjoy listening to the radio or watching TV as a distraction during their cardio sessions.
 If this works for you, just make sure you’re still able to work at the intensity you need to for a great workout!

 A bit of moral support can be really helpful when it comes to making your cardio workouts more enjoyable.
 Link up with a friend to do workouts together, or even connect with them online while you do your session.